List of amphibians and reptiles of Montserrat

 This is a list of amphibians and reptiles found in the British overseas territory of Montserrat, located in the Caribbean Lesser Antilles.
 The continuing eruptions of the Soufrière Hills volcano have devastated much of the island.

 Amphibians

 There are three species of amphibian on Montserrat, one of which was introduced.

 Frogs (Anura)

 Reptiles

-Including marine turtles and introduced species, there are 15 reptile species reported on Montserrat.
-Two are endemic: the Plymouth Anole (Anolis lividus) and the Montiserrat Galliwasp (Diploglossus montisserrati).
+Including marine turtles and introduced species, there are 15 reptile species on Montserrat.
+Two are endemic: the Plymouth anole (Anolis lividus) and the Montserrat galliwasp (Diploglossus montisserrati).